 All UM decisions are supported by current clinical information relevant to each case.
-Boardcertified Practitioners or clinical peers from appropriate specialty areas may be used in determinations of medical appropriateness of care.
+Board-certified Practitioners or clinical peers from appropriate specialty areas may be used in determinations of medical appropriateness of care.

-Decisions are made in a timely manner to accommodate the clinical urgency of the particular patient's situation.
+Decisions are made in a timely manner to accommodate the clinical urgency of the patient's situation.

-- Urgent Concurrent: determination made within 24 hours of receipt of request - Urgent Preservice: Concurrent: determination made within 72 hours of receipt of request - Nonurgent Preservice: determination made within 15 calendar days of receipt of request - Post service: determination made within 30 calendar days of receipt of request
+- 1. Urgent Concurrent: determination made within 24 hours of receipt of request - 2.
+Urgent Preservice: determination made within 72 hours of receipt of request - 3.
+Non-urgent Preservice: determination made within 14 days of receipt of request